saharshgupta/Unsupervised-Learning/README.md

 Data - Contains the 2 csv files for Iris data and Boston Housing Data downloaded from kaggle.

 Notebook - Includes 2 notebooks in which both the datasets are used to apply KMeans and GMM clustering models.
+  Iris.ipynb -> Contains ML implementation on the Iris dataset.
+  Housing.ipynb -> This notebook is based on the Iris notebook, but implementing the ML models on the Boston Housing dataset.

 Requires Pandas, and numpy libraries to be installed.